How to buy a Foreclosure in California

 - Pre-foreclosure Property – Difficulty: Medium

 This is a home that is about to go into foreclosure but prior to the lender or trustee taking possession of the property.
-This also encompasses Short Sales which are homes that are sold below the debt owed on the property by agreement with the lender.
+This also encompasses Short Sales which are homes that are sold below the debt owed on the property by agreement with the lender and the loanee.
+Currently there are very few if any short sale listings available.

 - Foreclosure Auction at Courthouse / Trustee Sale – Difficulty: Hard / Risky